-How long can a dog be alone?
+How long can a dog be left alone?

 In any case, every dog must have the proper training to stay alone.
-You can slowly build up the alone-time from 5 minutes to an hour, up until 3-4 hours.
+You can slowly build up the alone-time schedule from 5 minutes to an hour, up to 3-4 hours.
 Really take the time for this process and during the first 2-3 months: make sure that someone can accompany your pooch at all times.

 Can you combine work and a dog?

 Yes, dogs require a lot of time and effort, but if you can manage to involve a dog in your daily life, a dog won't ever feel like a burden.
 With a full-time job, it may seem impossible to have enough time for a dog.
 Nevertheless, it is still possible in some situations.
-Talk about your plans of having a dog.
+Talk about your plans for having a dog.
 Can you make agreements about working from home or flexible hours?
 Maybe it is even possible to take the dog to work?

 Pets at work improve social contacts on the work floor, increase productivity and reduce stress.
 How could any employer resist that?
 Yet not every work environment is suitable for dogs, and not all employers and colleagues are as fond of dogs as you (think of allergies, dangerous situations for both people and your dog, etc).
 Also, some dogs don't like being around 'new people' at all.
-But in any case, Talk to your employer and colleagues about your plans, so that they can support you in your new life as a dog-parent.
+But in any case, talk to your employer and colleagues about your plans, so that they can support you in your new life as a dog-parent.

 So how much time do you really need to take care of your dog?
 The truth that it differs per dog.
 Yes, a dog will always ask a lot of your time and energy.
 But if you are willing to put that in, it is so worth it!
 The dog will become part of your life and not a 'chore' you have to take care of every day.